Shin Splints: what is it?

-The pain from shin splints can be severe and may be felt on either the inside or outside of the shin bone.
-It may be present when palpating but commonly the pain is most prominent upon resumption of running, or walking depending on the severity of the inflammation, after a short break.
-It may take a few days for the pain to subside before running can be resumed.
+The pain from shin splints can be severe.
+You may feel pain on either the inside or outside of the shin bone.
+Pain may be present when palpating but commonly the pain is most prominent upon resumption of running, or walking depending on the severity of the inflammation, after a short break.
+It may take a few days for the pain to subside before you can resume running.

 How is it diagnosed?